 - Emails sent to contacts without the user’s knowledge

-- Many times once the infection is found, a professional is needed to remove the worm.
+- Usually once the infection is found, a professional is needed to remove the worm.

 Have you ever seen a strange security message pop up like an advertisement while you’re surfing the web?
 Have you seen an unexpected balloon message appear from an unknown program on your system, telling you that you’re infected with a new threat?
 These are common tactics used by a type of software called “misleading applications”.
 Other people refer to them as “Rogue Software” or “Rogue Anti-Virus”.
 These programs typically sneak onto their victims’ systems while they surf the web, masquerade as a normal Microsoft Windows alert, or otherwise trick people into downloading them onto their computer.
 Once installed, misleading applications exaggerate or make false claims about the security status or performance of your system, then promise to solve these bogus problems if you pay them.
 The most recent version of this program is the FBI / CIA or police program that takes over your screen and tells you that you have done some illegal act and must now pay to unlock your computer.